 But the film’s suspense doesn’t come only from our concern that Jeffries may be right about whether or not his neighbor Mr. Thorwald did kill Mrs. Thorwald, which is in some sense just a particularly centric MacGuffin.
 Deep down, Hitchcock is interested in something far deeper, scarier, and more self-deprecating.
 Although Jeffries is presented as our protagonist, Hitchcock’s view of Jeffries isn’t entirely positive; he’s egotistic and needs caring for, and fails to value and respect the people who clearly care about him, and his desire to solve this crime is transparently an excuse for him to authorize his right to “look”.
 His mind always goes back to the people across the street, people he doesn’t know and thus can define for himself.
 The fact that the entire film takes place in his apartment isn’t just a coincidence; it speaks to how Jeffries constructs his life as a standoffish observer.
-Whenever a character does enter his apartment from the door, the lighting underneath it is artificially enhanced, clearly to convey a stagey feel and to remind that here, they are entering into his life, moving from the “theater” to the “real” as it is defined for Jeffries and literally stepping off of the stage he has defined for himself.
+Whenever a character does enter his apartment from the door, the lighting underneath it is artificially enhanced, suggesting that, in entering into his life, they move from the “theater” to the “real” as it is defined for Jeffries, literally stepping off of the external stage he has defined for himself.

-In this capacity Hitchcock is not only presenting us with a hero who “watches” rather than acts, but he’s deconstructing his hero by connecting his actions to that of Hitchcock’s favorite form of sheep, the film-goer.
+In this capacity Hitchcock is not only presenting us with a hero who “watches” rather than acts; he’s deconstructing his hero by connecting his actions to that of Hitchcock’s favorite form of sheep, the film-goer.
 Many cite Vertigo as the master’s most intellectual and most psychoanalytically telling film, but in Rear Window we find his greatest commentary on the nature of cinema as an act of simple and depraved voyeurism.
-For most of its running length, LB Jeffries is a snoop, plain and simple.
+For most of its running length, LB Jeffries is a snoop.
 Roger Ebert famously described him as a “man who likes to watch”.
 A photographer, he defines his life based on the pictures he takes of others, bridging the gap between observing others and constructing others.
 Finding himself caught up in his wheelchair, he naturally takes to exploring, and even constructing, the lives of those around him.
 For most of the film, he really doesn’t have much of any evidence that he’s witnessed anything especially out of the ordinary.
 His dogged persistence keeps him going, and perhaps his need to narrativize the lives of others.

-While Hitchcock stops short of indicting cinema goers for defining their lives through the lives of others, he comes close.
+While Hitchcock stops short of indicting cinema-goers for defining their lives through the lives of others, he comes close.
 The ending ultimately reveals which way Hitchcock leans, but he isn’t afraid to drag his viewers, and himself, through the mud to get there.
 At least once, a character who routinely chastises Jeffries looks at the camera head-on (completely breaking any “good sense” rule of filmmaking), as if to implicate the audience and clearly remind them that Jeffries is in fact they, and she is speaking above all to the audience.
-Hitchcock’s cavalier attitude here, his reckless abandon with film convention, is unnerving as it burns with filmic pitch-black energy and manipulation.
-The pointedness, and revolutionary craft, on display in Hitch playing around with the camera by openly making it a character in the film and giving us its view can’t be overstated as a singular technique.
-Yet it doesn’t act alone -its partner in crime is Hitch’s commitment to not tipping his favor toward or away from the legitimacy of the crime.
-We, like Jeffries, don’t really know what happened to Mrs. Thorwald until the very, very end.
-If we did, it would cease to be film and become a semblance of reality.
-We become scared that Mr. Thorwald did kill his wife and that we won’t find out, but we also become scared that he didn’t and that Jeffries has become delusional.
-In other words, if Jeffries is supposed to reflect us, the cinema watcher, we aren’t only supposed to “connect” with him to support him; we are supposed to be a little frightened of him, and thus of us.
+Hitchcock’s cavalier attitude here, his reckless abandon with film convention, is unnerving as it burns with filmic pitch-black energy and self-conscious manipulation.
+If Jeffries is supposed to reflect us, the cinema watcher, we aren’t only supposed to “connect” with him to support him; we are supposed to be a little frightened of him, and thus of ourselves.

 But Jeffries is as much a mirror of Hitchcock’s own controlling nature.
 The director, when quoted that he thought actors were cattle, famously retorted that he merely said “actors should be treated like cattle”.
 Jeffries might agree, for he uses others like cattle throughout the film, remaining uninterested in those who enter his life except insofar as he can use them to define his life of the cinema, his life through his camera-lens pointed out of his window.
 Jeffries’ view is as Hitchcock would see the world through his camera and we would see it through images projected for us onto a screen.
 Jeffries sees through his camera, but it doesn’t necessarily tell any truth other than the one he wants to see (something Hitch cheekily comments on through the other, lesser troubles Jeffries suspects from his other neighbors).
-By making his camera, a camera which not only observes but distorts, our view, Hitchcock implicates us in what we are watching.
-And he implicates himself in his very distorting of reality behind the camera.
+By making his camera, a camera which not only observes but distorts, our viewpoint, Hitchcock implicates us in what we are watching.
+And he implicates himself in his very distortion of reality behind the camera.
 In essence then, the film is a morality play about the truth value of cinema.
 It is a man’s quest to prove to himself that what he sees through a camera might help the world.
-If he ends up patting himself on the back, he doesn’t get there without enough self-doubt to fill Hitch’s own incomparable jowls.

 Just consider the film’s very introductory crawl, where the prowling camera practically fondles Jeffries’ image-captured bundle of personal adventures and conquests throughout the world, the final image tellingly of Lisa.
 It’s also a negative image, a camera negative, enervated of color and personality and trapped in the frame as a totem to Jeffries’ conquests, destroying her color and identity outside of her relationship to him and subjugation under him.
 When she almost immediately shows up in the flesh, she violates his sanctuary of male gazing and invades his world, putting him at war with his own fragility and the woman free to transgress the boundaries of apartment/theater and outside world/stage while he remains ensnared in his cinema-watching shrine.
 Rear Window suggests that Jeffries’ physical immobility is a foundationally identity-shattering dilemma for his male ego, a state of mental catastrophe he can only remonstrate via reanimating his personal agency through sight.
 He feels he must, at any cost, clarify that he – and only he – truly sees the murder, sees the truth, masters the world’s mysteries through sight – and his camera – when he no longer can through movement.